aws/aws-xray-sdk-go/README.md

 ***Plugins***

-Customers have to load plugins conditionally at runtime.
-For this purpose, plugins under "github.com/aws/aws-xray-sdk-go/awsplugins/" that have an explicit `Init()` function customer must call to load the plugin:
+Plugins can be loaded conditionally at runtime.
+For this purpose, plugins under "github.com/aws/aws-xray-sdk-go/awsplugins/" have an explicit `Init()` function.
+Customer must call this method to load the plugin:

 ```go
 import (